kazurou557/Docs/Virtualbox.md

 `ping` command succeed from gestOS to hostOS, but fail in reverse case.
 this disconnection is default specification.
-below procedure can do above process.
+After doing below procedure, you can do above process.
 this procedure adopt that replace access to host(inclucding port) with access to VM(including port)

 1. Open VM settings